pawatsethaput/OpenBank/REST-API-V1.2.md

 Transaction metadata like (images, tags, comments, etc.) will appears ONLY on the view where they have been created e.g. comments posted to the public view only appear on the public view.

 The other account metadata fields like image_URL, more_info, etc are unique through all the views.
 Example, if a user edit the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).
-Except the two Geo tags corporate_location and physical_location which have the same behavior as the transaction metadata.